calancha/indeed_challenge/README.md

 2. If one cell, CELL, might get paint from 2 different neighbours, the final CELL darkness is the maximum of the 2 possible darkness.

-# Output
-Print to the standard output:

-The sum of the darkess values for all the cells in the final configuration.
-Here final configuration means once all drops have leaked to their neighbours.

 # Input
 You will receive from the standard input:
 1. An integer, the number of tests.